Alejogb1/job-board/blog-data/how-can-i-implement-custom-weight-regularization-in-keras.md

 id: "how-can-i-implement-custom-weight-regularization-in-keras"
 ---

-Alright, let's talk about custom weight regularization in Keras.
+, let's talk about custom weight regularization in Keras.
 I remember back in 2017, working on a particularly tricky convolutional network for some image classification tasks.
 I kept hitting these plateaus, the model overfitting like crazy, and standard l1 or l2 just weren't cutting it.
 That's where I really started to delve deep into crafting custom regularization strategies.
 It’s more involved than flipping a switch, but the control it offers can be a game-changer, especially when standard methods aren't providing the needed constraints.

 So, the core idea is this: Keras, at its heart, is built on a modular, flexible design.
 You're not restricted to the built-in regularizers.
 The key is understanding that regularization, in essence, is a process of adding a term to the loss function that penalizes certain characteristics of the model's weights.
 We're going to leverage Keras' ability to accept custom loss terms to implement our regularization.